-What is Doctoral-level Research by distance learning?
+What can I expect from research by distance learning?

 Why study by distance learning?

 The main advantage of studying by distance learning is the flexibility.
 Potential financial and practical implications of moving closer to our Birmingham campus could mean distance learning is a more feasible option and could allow you to combine study with other commitments, including work and family.
 Similarly, your research may be related to your area of residence, making a move detrimental to your capacity to carry out the research.

 The distance learning route is not for everyone.
 You will need a very clear idea of your project, as well as the capacity to motivate yourself.
 Undertaking research off campus can sometimes be quite isolating, so the ability to seek out connections proactively from within relevant research communities is important.
 This route is well-suited to those who have a research project associated with their work or particular interests and where resources are available locally to support your research, such as appropriate archives and data collections.

 Can I study by distance learning in the UK?